Chapter 13 Visualizations: the gglot2 Library

 covS %>%

-The dataset includes the cumulative number of deaths and confirmed cases in four Scandinavian countries, Norway, Sweden Denmark and Finland.
-Note the structure of the dataset: an observation is country-date-type combination.
-For each country and each date, there are types of counts: Deaths and Confirmed.
-Below, we filter deaths only.
+The dataset includes the cumulative number of deaths and confirmed cases in four Scandinavian countries, Norway, Sweden Denmark and Finland, here we only keep the death tally.
+Note the structure of the resulting subset: an observation is country-date combination–for each country and date, there is the number count, the cumulative number of COVID-19 deaths.

 plot of chunk ggplot-lineplot-color